osxmidi/LinVst/Tested-VST-Plugins/README.md

 "strings vstname.dll | grep -i d2d1"

+**Kontakt (Wine 4)

+The Native Access install might hang when installing the ISO Driver and setting Windows 10 in winecfg might get around it.

+Install winetricks cmd (to workaround possible cmd problems that can cause hangs).

 **Kontakt Player 5.6.8 and 6.0** (turn multiprocessing off).
 Requires Wine 2.0 and above

 Some additional dll overrides (below) might be needed for Kontakt and Wine 2.0.